Cyfrin/TSender/README.md

 - Makes sure the total lengths of the `amounts` array and `recipients` array are the same
 - Checks for zero address recipients

-Additionally, we did not want to spend gas checking for zero address `recipients`, so we added a function called `isValidRecipientsList` to check for:
+Additionally, we did not want to spend gas checking a few things, so we added a function called `areListsValid` that takes in a `address[] recipients` and `uint256[] amounts` to check for:
 - Duplicate addresses
 - Zero address sends
 - There is at least 1 recipient
+- All amounts are > 0
+- recipients.length == amounts.length

 ## GasliteDrop Comparison